Reforms pushed in Texas as trial nears in George Floyd death - WTMJ

 AUSTIN, Texas (AP) — Outside of George Floyd’s public memorial last summer in Texas, Republican Gov. Greg Abbott floated the possibility of a law named in honor of the longtime Houston resident that would take aim at police brutality.

-But nine months later, as a former Minneapolis police officer charged in Floyd’s death is set to stand trial next week and a George Floyd Act is heard in the Texas Capitol for the first time Thursday, there are scarce early signs of GOP support for the package of sweeping police reforms introduced by Democrats, including from Abbott.
+But as the George Floyd Act was heard in the Texas Capitol for the first time Thursday, there were scarce early signs of GOP support for the package of sweeping police reforms introduced by Democrats, including from Abbott.
+The former Minneapolis police officer charged in Floyd’s death is set to stand trial next week.

+“Above all, this bill is about ending systemic racism,” said Democratic state Rep. Senfronia Thompson, who is carrying the bill and is the longest-serving woman and Black person in the Texas Legislature, which she joined in 1973.

-It reflects the challenges facing the efforts in Texas, where Floyd, who was Black, was laid to rest following his death in May after Derek Chauvin, who is white, pressed his knee against his neck for about nine minutes while he was handcuffed and pleading that he couldn’t breathe.
+Floyd, who was Black, was laid to rest in Texas following his death in May after Derek Chauvin, who is white, pressed his knee against his neck for about nine minutes while he was handcuffed and pleading that he couldn’t breathe.
 Chauvin is charged with murder and manslaughter in a trial that begins Monday in Minneapolis.

-Members of Floyd’s family are expected to testify in Texas, as is the sister of a second Black man, Javier Ambler, who also died in police custody and was heard saying on body camera video that he was having trouble breathing while being detained by sheriff’s deputies near Austin.
+Members of Floyd’s family testified in a hearing that also touched on other policing deaths, including Javier Ambler, a Black man who died in police custody and was heard saying on body camera video that he was having trouble breathing while being detained by sheriff’s deputies near Austin.

 “I think the governor’s reading the tea leaves to see where the other members of the Republican caucus are,” said Democratic state Rep. Ron Reynolds, the vice chairman of the Texas Legislative Black Caucus.